 Methods and duration of examination:

-Proof is provided by language certificates in the Common European Framework of Reference for Languages, at least level B2 of the Council of Europe (Unicert II, DSH II are equivalent to B2).
+Proof is provided by language certificates in the Common European Framework of Reference for Languages, at least level B2 of the Council of Europe.
 Certificates according to the Common European Framework of Reference for Higher Education, which have been issued at a German university, are recognised.
 Exceptions (e. g. language certificates of the Goethe-Institut) are decided by the examination board.

 Recognition requires that the original language certificate be presented to the examination office.
 The preparation of a final thesis in a foreign language cannot be accepted as proof in this module, since the examiner does not have to verify the foreign-language performance of the final thesis.